zoxpx/pxdocs/content/concepts/authorization/install.md

 ---
-title: Enabling Authorization
+title: Enabling PX-Security
-description: Explains how to enable authorization in Portworx
+description: Explains how to enable PX-Security in Portworx
 keywords: portworx, security, ownership, tls, rbac, claims, jwt, oidc
 weight: 30
 series: authorization
 ---

-This page will give an overview of how to enable authorization in Portworx.
-For specific details on how to enable authorization in Portworx for a given container orchestration system, please refer to the appropriate installation instructions in this site.
+This page provides guidance for enabling PX-Security in Portworx.

+For specific details on enabling PX-Security in Portworx for a specific container orchestration system, refer to the relevant installation instructions on this site for the given orchestration system.

 ## Requirements
 To enable authorization in Portworx, administrators must provide the following